Venir à l’IESM | IESM Institut d'Enseignement Supérieur de la Musique Europe et Méditerranée

 Campus France

-Campus France is a mechanism that highlights and promotes the French higher education and vocational training system abroad.
-It helps students to be as prepared as they can be for their arrival in France.
+Campus France is an organization dedicated to promoting French higher education and vocational training abroad.
+It helps students organize their arrival in France.

 Useful tabs on the Campus France website: